Unit Group 3131

 - the same year, the number of pay steps declined, bringing the entry-level salary up 14%

 Despite all these measures, these pharmacists still earn much less than community pharmacists, although the specialty requires a Master's degree rather than a Bachelor's degree.
-Thus, the Association des pharmaciens des établissements de santé du Québec (APES) still estimated the shortage of personnel in this occupation at between 20% and 28% in 2012.
+Thus, the Association des pharmaciens des établissements de santé du Québec (APES) still estimated the shortage of personnel in this occupation at 20% down slightly from previous years.

 Education and Training